01 of 10

 How to Care for Natural Fur Coats

 Natural fur coats come from the pelts of animals and the fur is a protein fiber like our hair.
-However, specialized care must be used when cleaning a fur coat to keep the hide that holds the hair from drying out and cracking.
-If it dries too much or isn't maintained properly, the fur will shed.
+However, specialized care must be used when cleaning a fur coat to keep the hide that holds the hair supple.
+If the hide becomes too dry or isn't maintained properly, the fur will shed.

 A professional should be used to clean a natural fur coat.Continue to 7 of 10 below.